Run Weights & Workers#

 • Worker query results flow into the same stats and metrics pipeline as run queries, so they appear in progress output, the summary table, Prometheus metrics, and expectations.

-• Workers support all the same fields as regular queries: type, args, prepared, object, etc.
+• Workers support all the same fields as regular queries: type, args, prepared, object, ignore, request_timeout, etc.

 • In staged mode, workers run for the entire duration across all stages (not restarted per stage).